soz-live/soz-live.github.io/users/basics.md

 {% include note-icon.html %}
 > All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.
 > Once you know the name of a command, you can type that command instead.
-> Y was chosen as it is the only key not used as a standard CAD command shortcut.
+> Y was chosen as it is the only single key not used as a standard CAD command shortcut.

 ## Dialog Boxes